“You wanna get through this? Do as I say.”

 Imagine a post-Apocalyptic landscape filled with careening hot rods, all kitted out with various high performance stylings, and all of them moving in the same direction.
 Let’s call this direction “human fulfillment,” a rather vague notion that of course will look different depending on the person, but is nevertheless there for many of us as a kind of loose aspiration.

 In this metaphor, our armada of vehicles represent the world’s contemplative and personal growth practices.
-They are all, roughly, about human happiness, whether they focus on ultimate ends, or immediate challenges and opportunities.
+They are all, very roughly, about personal and collective freedom, whether they focus on ultimate ends, or on immediate challenges and opportunities.
 They are also all quite beautiful in their freakish diversity and exoticism.
 Can we celebrate them?
 Yes we can.

 We have the Yogic fire-breathing Namaste monster truck, with great flowing red streamers and a team of flexible acrobats up top flashing the landscape with their bony downward dogs.
 We have the spooky Zen hover craft, floating high above the action, occasionally dispensing a brisk keisaku thwack when its driver gets sleepy.
 We have a Sufi flying carpet (undulating with devotional dervishes), a Catholic chain of bubble campers (strung one behind the other like a line of rosary beads), and, lest we forget, the boring Mindfulness Based Stress Reduction delivery van (stripped of colour, but it does get decent gas mileage).